angeris/DominAI/README.md

 - *main.py*: Allows three humans to play with an AI player
 - *oracle.py*: The advanced AI players know the allocation of tiles in the game.
 - *smart_team.py*: Two advanced AI players play multiple rounds against greedy players.
 - *greedy_vs_smarter.py*: An early version of smart_team.py where an advanced player and greedy player played against a greedy team.
+Deprecated.
 - *test.py*: Tests our negamax function on the halving game
 - **algorithms**
 	- *negamax.py*: traditional negamax